The monument to John Burns is west of Gettysburg on Stone Avenue south of Chambersburg Road. (Stone & Meredith Avenues tour map)

 -Gettysburg report of Maj.-Gen. Doubleday.

-But he was persistent, and his ancient musket was replaced with a modern rifle, his powder horn with pocketfuls of cartidges – he refused a box and belt – and the jokes ceased when Confederate fire became thick and instead of running back into town as expected he cooly slipped behind a tree and began returning fire.
-He fought with the Iron Brigade during some of the most intense fighting of the war, suffering three wounds.
+But Burns was persistent.
+He asked a wounded soldier for his rifle and pocketfuls of cartridges to replace his ancient musket and powder horn.
+The jokes ceased when Confederate fire became thick and instead of running back into town as expected he cooly slipped behind a tree and began returning fire.
+He stood with the Iron Brigade during some of the most intense fighting of the war, suffering three wounds.

 The monument to John Burns is west of Gettysburg on the east side of Stone Avenue about 250 yards south of Chambersburg Road (U.S. 30).
 (39°50’09.4″N 77°15’09.8″W)